MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/dbengine-createworkspace-method-dao.md

 <td><p>A <strong>String</strong> containing the password for the new <strong>Workspace</strong> object.
 The password can be up to 20 characters long and can include any characters except ASCII character 0 (null).</p>

 > [!NOTE]
-> <P>Use strong passwords that combine upper- and lowercase letters, numbers, and symbols.
+> Use strong passwords that combine upper- and lowercase letters, numbers, and symbols.
 Weak passwords don't mix these elements.
 Strong password: Y6dh!et5.
 Weak password: House27.
-Use a strong password that you can remember so that you don't have to write it down.</P>
+Use a strong password that you can remember so that you don't have to write it down.

 </td>